caprica/vlcj/README.md

 it.
 All legacy architectural issues have been resolved, the giant god-classes have been factored to more manageable chunks, and ongoing maintenance will be much easier.

-The price for these improvements is a lot of API breakage, sorry.
+The price for these improvements is some API breakage, sorry.

 The short version of the situation is that vlcj-4 can *not* be considered a drop-in upgrade for any vlcj-3 applications.
 If you want to move to vlcj-4 with your existing applications, you *will* be impacted, at best you will need to use new